 - Do you need “real-time” or near real-time data?
 If your answer to any of these questions were: YES, you should consider using DirectQuery mode.
 WHY?
 Because, Import mode keeps the snapshot of your data, and this needs to be refreshed periodically in order to get the latest data.
 In case you need, for example, data with a maximum 1-minute latency, using Import mode is practically impossible

 - Is your data model size big?
 And when I say big, I mean BIG!
 So big, that you can’t accommodate it within a maximum .pbix file size (1 GB for Pro license, 10 GB for Premium/Embedded).
-Let’s imagine that your users need to analyze data from a billion-row table, on a high level of granularity.
+Let’s imagine that your users need to analyze data from a billion-row table, on a low level of granularity.
 You can’t simply import billion-row table data into the Tabular model – on the opposite, data stays in the source, and your aggregations/calculations are being performed there before the refined results are being returned to your report

 WHY (not) use DirectQuery?

 If your workload requires one of the scenarios mentioned above (“real-time” analytics, and/or too large data model), DirectQuery would be an obvious choice.

 However, let’s examine some general pros and cons of using DirectQuery in more frequent cases:

 The most important consideration when using DirectQuery is that overall user experience depends almost exclusively on the performance of the underlying data source.
 That means, if your source database is not optimized for the analytic workload (missing indexes; inappropriate indexes; inadequate data modeling in place, so that query needs to target multiple tables), your report performance will suck!